telus/tds-core/guide/contributing/developer-guide.md

 - Using `aria-` attributes only when absolutely necessary
 - Providing visible labels and visual focus states for interactive elements
 - Adapting spacing or font appearance to browser font configurations
-- Animations or reduced or omitted when environments are configured for reduced motion
+- Animations or reduced or omitted when environments are configured for [reduced motion][css-tricks-reduced-motion]
 - Visually hidden elements are also unreadable by assistive technology
 - Keyboard navigation is possible and meaningful
 - Voiceover tools can announce content or actions appropriately